 Preparation – Some sellers go to considerable time and expense to provide nicely cut and polished slices and endcuts.
 A meteorite out of the ground needs a lot of work before it will obtain a high price.
 Most finders do not have the expertise to do the preparation or, worse, they do some horrible preparation, sometimes involving acid or a wire brush, that diminishes the value to collectors.

-Classification – A meteorite that has been classified and has a name is worth more than one without, somewhat like “a dog with papers.”
+Classification – A meteorite that has been classified and has an official name is worth more than one without a name – somewhat like “a dog with papers.”
 It costs money to do the analyses necessary to classify a meteorite.
 Most people qualified to classify meteorites will not even respond to requests from people who are not meteorite experts.
-They mainly respond only to experienced dealers who have established a reputation for recognizing meteorites from meteorwrongs and not wasting the classifier’s time.
+They mainly respond only to experienced dealers who have established a reputation for recognizing real meteorites from meteorwrongs and not wasting the classifier’s time.

 Documentation and Provenance – Every year people send me photos of meteorites that were in the collection of a deceased relative.
 Many such meteorites are not accompanied by a card or bill-of-sale identifying the meteorite.
 These meteorites are not worth much to collectors.